bittyphp/bitty-security/README.md

 The built-in authentication supports any number of user providers which can all use the same password encoder or different classes of users can use different encoders.

-Bitty only comes with an `InMemoryUserProvider`.
+This middleware only comes with an `InMemoryUserProvider`.
 You'll most likely want to load users from a database, so you'll have to build a custom user provider using `Bitty\Security\User\Provider\UserProviderInterface`.
 The [User Providers](#user-providers) section goes into more detail on how to create custom providers.

 ### Basic Usage